hudwave/lets-make-lasagne/appendix-gamemaker-patterns/appendix-gamemaker-patterns.md

 // c: "Hello World!"
 ```

 The function `combine` here is capturing the value of `a` from the local scope so that it can be used inside the function itself.
-This doesn't happen in Gamemaker and instead of `c` being equal to "Hello World!" we will instead get a crash saying that `a` is not defined.
+This doesn't happen in GameMaker and instead of `c` being equal to "Hello World!" we will instead get a crash saying that `a` is not defined.

 So how can we solve this?

 #### Emulating a closure

-It's possible to emulate a closure in Gamemaker but it requires some tricky context switching logic and a good understanding of how method variables and scopes work.
+It's possible to emulate a closure in GameMaker but it requires some tricky context switching logic and a good understanding of how method variables and scopes work.

 The example below shows how we will create a closure function.
 The closure is able to access both instance scoped variables (directly or using `self`), and any captured variables via `other`.